 When you close or sell your business, be sure to close your business tax account with the Vermont Department of Taxes.
-Otherwise, the department may think you are still in business but not filing returns.
-The department may then bill you for unpaid taxes.
+Otherwise, the Department may think you are still in business but not filing returns.
+The Department may then bill you for unpaid taxes.

 Pay Taxes Owed and File Returns Due

 Before closing your account, be sure to pay any remaining taxes and file all returns due to the Department.
 If you have employees, it is important to file a final Form WHT-434, Annual Withholding Reconciliation, with forms W-2 and/or 1099 as required, or file using your myVTax account.
+You must file within 30 days of closing your withholding account.

 Selling your business or assets?